TheSwampMonster/BDIverson.com/README.md

 # BDIverson.com
-BDIverson.com is a site to track my travels, creative and business ventures, and Growth as a Coder
+BDIverson.com is a site to track my travels, creative and business ventures, and growth as a coder and human.